Project Definition Report Nov 2019

 - New sidings or passing tracks to reduce train idling

-- At-grade crossing safety improvements
+- At-grade crossing safety upgrades

 - New Niles and Oakland Subdivision connection near Industrial Parkway